NJBodam/MiniStudIP/README.md

 * **File Import:** Can load student data from a tab-separated text file using `importStudents()`.
 * **Registration Management:** Functions for registering new students (`register()`) and deregistering existing students (`deRegister()`).

+## Project Structure
-## Project StructureThe code defines three main classes:
+The code defines three main classes:

 ###1. `Student`The base class for all students.